Vibhubalan/network_threat_detection/README.md

-Steps to Execute the Project
+##Steps to Execute the Project

-1. Downgrade Python Version and Install Necessary Libraries
+##1.
+Downgrade Python Version and Install Necessary Libraries